 Print / Download Handout: English | French | Arabic | Punjabi

-When a child has a seizure, they may have: stiffening of their arms or legs, short jerking movements of their muscles that cannot be controlled, smacking of their lips or strange tongue movements and rolling back of the eyes.
-Seizures almost always include loss of consciousness so your child may not be responsive.
+When a child has a seizure, they may have stiffening of their arms or legs, short jerking movements of their muscles that cannot be controlled, smacking of their lips, strange tongue movements, or rolling back of the eyes.
+Seizures almost always include loss of consciousness, so your child may not be responsive.

-A febrile seizure is when your child has a seizure when unwell with a fever.
+A febrile seizure is when your child has a seizure when they are unwell with a fever.
 Febrile seizures usually only last a few minutes.
-Febrile seizures are quite common in healthy children between six months and six years old.
-Close to four per cent of all children will have at least one febrile seizure during their early childhood.
+Febrile seizures are quite common in healthy children between 6 months and 6 years old.
+Close to 4 out of 100 children will have at least 1 febrile seizure during their early childhood.
 These seizures can be quite frightening to families but rarely cause any harm to the child.

 Seizures occur suddenly and usually without warning.
 You may see the following: